Ethan-Heimer/SDL3Template/README.md

 This has been tested with makefiles- other build systems may need extra modifications

 ### Bash Script
-the following is a bash script that you can download.
+The following is a bash script that you can download, it'll act as a project manager and allow you to easly configure new projects.
 Copy and paste the following code into a bash script thats in the root directory of where your SDL3 projects will live.
 It can be named whatever make sence to you, but it must have .sh at the end.